GatoLoko/Wattpad2Epub/README.md

 with your favorite ebook reader.

-This is a command line program, so a basic understanding of the command line is expected (at least until a gui is added (don't hold your breath on that)).
+This is a command line program, so a basic understanding of the command line is expected (at least until a GUI is added (don't hold your breath on that)).
 If that's a problem for you, this may not be the program you are looking for.

 ## Why Wattpad2Epub?